 SPD – Signs and symptoms of Sensory Processing Disorder

-Many children and adults suffer from sensory issues.
+Many children and adults experience sensory issues.
 The term commonly used to describe these issues is ‘Sensory Processing Disorder’ (SPD).
-People with SPD process sensory information differently to those who do not have the condition.
+People who show signs of sensory issues process sensory information differently to those who do not.
 Their brains do not connect the sensory messages they receive from their body in the same way as others.
-This causes them challenges and is why their response to sensory information is not always what you expect.
-This post explores the signs and symptoms of sensory issues in more depth and provides three useful checklists.
+This creates a different experience and sometimes challenges.
+It is why their response to sensory information is not always what you might expect.
+You must always remember that their responses are not right or wrong.
+They are just different from your own.
+This post explores the common signs of sensory issues or symptoms of SPD in more depth and provides three useful checklists.

-Sensory issues symptoms for children and adults may include:
+Signs of sensory issues for both children and adults may include:

 Being sensitive to sensory information (over-responding)